Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 I brought Marlon Brando’s shit…

-The squeaking stops—The Young Mutt looks up, taking in the scene.
+The Young Mutt looks up.

 Crate’s in my dressing room.